Azad77/backup_hashnode/clcgkfhqa000708jtezgpbgse.md

     app.run(debug=True)
 ```

-Or we can use hello route and then define it to return "Hello, Welcome to blog SmartRS!" directly:
+Or we can use the hello route and define it to directly return "Hello, Welcome to blog SmartRS!":

 ```python
 @app.route('/hello')